Free Taylor County Public Records Search: Criminal, Court, Marital

 Finally, you can also use the Georgia Superior Court Clerks’ Cooperative Authority website to conduct a basic name search of Taylor County properties.
 However, before using this option, you must sign up for a free Limited-Use membership.
 You can access more information by purchasing a Single-Use account for $5.

-Screenshot of the search by name option for properties showing drop down menus for party type, instrument type, and county, as well as fields for name and date range.
+Screenshot of the search by name option for properties showing drop-down menus for party type, instrument type, county, and fields for name and date range.

 Source: Georgia Superior Court Clerks’ Cooperative Authority21